microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 2. "pro-code" - Programmatic development using code, SDKs, or development tools

 Consider these indicators:
-- No-code/low-code: mentions of "visual", "drag and drop", "no coding", "point and click", "GUI", "interface"
+- No-code/low-code: mentions of "visual", "drag and drop", "no coding", "point and click", "GUI", "interface", "Copilot Studio", "Agent Builder", "maker", "no-code", "low-code"
 - Pro-code: mentions of "code", "programming", "SDK", "API", "development", "Visual Studio Code", "Agents Toolkit"

 If the message is ambiguous or doesn't clearly indicate a preference, return "unclear".